emmercm/igir/docs/input/reading-archives.md

 **You should prefer archive formats that have CRC32 checksum information for each file.**

 By default, Igir uses CRC32 information to [match ROMs](../roms/matching.md) to DAT entries.
-If an archive already contains CRC32 information for each file, then Igir doesn't need to extract each file and compute its CRC32.
+If an archive already contains CRC32 information for each file, then Igir doesn't need to extract any file to compute its CRC32.
 This can save a lot of time on large archives.

 This is why you should use the [`igir zip` command](../output/writing-archives.md) when organizing your primary ROM collection.
 It is much faster for Igir to scan archives with CRC32 information, speeding up actions such as merging new ROMs into an existing collection.